abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Group homomorphism between different groups](group_homomorphism_addition_multiplication.svg)

-Wait, what were we talking about again?
+Wait, what were we talking about, again?
 Oh yeah - group homomorphisms are functors.
-To see why, we switch to the category-theoretic representation of groups and revisit our first example and (to make the diagram simpler, use $mod2$ instead of $mod11$.)
+To see why, we switch to the category-theoretic representation of groups and revisit our first example and (to make the diagram simpler, we use $mod2$ instead of $mod11$.)

 ![Group homomorphism as a functor](group_homomorphism_functor.svg)